 There are so many amazing places to go and things to do in Cambodia!

-Stevo and I have been traveling in Cambodia together since 2012 and have been living in Phnom Penh since 2015.
+Stevo and I have been traveling in Cambodia since 2009 and have been living in Phnom Penh since 2015.
 We’ve had a chance to visit many different areas of the country, and still plan to see much more!

 Here we’ve shared our ten favorite places we’ve been (so far!) in Cambodia, along with a map.
 We also share where else we plan to go in Cambodia at the end of the article.